narges-d/Database-security/README.md

 # Database-security
-This repository contains my Database assignment under the supervision of Dr. Fakhrahmad (spring 2022).
+This repository contains my Database-security coursse assignment under the supervision of Dr. Fakhrahmad (spring 2022).